Alepica91/javascript-antiplagiarism/README.md

   1) Import Router.js in your project (import it in the html).
   2) Replace function calls you want to protect in your files .js with equivalent routerForwardCall.
   3) Run the NodeJS script RouterCallsCreator.js [projectFolderPath]
+  4) Install the extension in you browser.

+An example project is already included.
+In the "websitecode" folder you will find a sample web application with the function calls to be protected replaced accordingly, along with a corresponding "recompiled" folder containing the application recompiled by the Node.js script.

+To test the code, simply navigate to the "recompiled" folder and open main.html in your browser.